 There is a future where, at your job, you’ll be given a test every day.

 The test will be short (there is work to do after all) and it will be variable.
-Yours will not be the same as your neighbor’s or teammate’s.
+Yours will not be the same as your teammate’s.
 The questions will be adaptive (they will get harder as you get them right).
 Adaptive testing, after all, is much better for true results.

 I realize this may sound like torture to some.
 Testing every day?
 Questions getting harder until I get them wrong?
 Yikes.